How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 2. Click on the application to open it

-Setting Up a Test Environment
+Setting Up a Test Environment for Learning

 If you’re learning Active Directory or want to test changes without affecting your production environment, setting up a test lab is invaluable.
+This is how I learned AD management—by breaking things in a safe environment where mistakes don’t cause outages.

 Creating a Virtual Domain Controller